-If you've been using CollabNet's Subversion package, you may need to uninstall that in favor of ?Alagazam, which has the Python bindings readily available, see ?TracSubversion.
-That package works without tweaking.
+If you've been using CollabNet's Subversion package, you may need to uninstall that in favor of ?Alagazam, which has the Python bindings readily available (see TracSubversion).
+The good news is, that works with no tweaking.

 Changing Database Backend